 Some expats have mentioned on various blogs that you do not require an Attorney to help you with your paperwork.
 My advice is that if you do not speak fluent Spanish and have an understanding of the legalities required to be adhered to in Ecuador - "Get an Attorney".

 Ok so what happens when you land in Ecuador.
 Quite simply you would normally arrive on a Tourist visa and get a T-3 stamp placed in your passport.
 This allows you up to 90 days in the country.
-If you are planning on staying longer than 90 days then seek advice from your Ecuadorian Consulate.
-Here you can apply for a 12-IX visa BUT this can also be done while you are in Ecuador.
-Just don't leave it to late as this things take time in Ecuador.

 A resident visa allows you permanent residence and you can still travel outside of Ecuador BUT yes another "but", you cannot leave the country for more than 90 days per year in the first two years of your residency.